-The ICR hosts the world-leading Centre for Cancer Drug Discovery, previously known as Cancer Research UK Cancer Therapeutics Unit, which has discovered 20 new targeted drug candidates since 2005 – more than any other academic centre in the world.
-Eleven of these have gone into clinical development.
+The ICR hosts the world-leading Centre for Cancer Drug Discovery, previously known as Cancer Research UK Cancer Therapeutics Unit, which has discovered 21 new targeted drug candidates since 2005 – more than any other academic centre in the world.
+Thirteen of these have gone into clinical development.

 In addition to this, abiraterone – a drug for prostate cancer discovered at the ICR – is now standard treatment for advanced prostate cancer and has benefited hundreds of thousands of men with the disease worldwide.